atlassian/react-beautiful-dnd/README.md

 - Horizontal lists ↔
 - Movement between lists (▤ ↔ ▤)
 - Mouse 🐭, keyboard 🎹 and touch 👉📱 (mobile, tablet and so on) support
+- Auto scrolling - automatically scroll containers and the window as required during a drag (even with keyboard!!)
+- Incredible screen reader support - we provide an greate experience for english screen readers out of the box 📦, while also providing complete customisation control and internationalisation support 💖
 - Conditional [dragging](https://github.com/atlassian/react-beautiful-dnd#props-1) and [dropping](https://github.com/atlassian/react-beautiful-dnd#conditionally-dropping)
 - Multiple independent lists on the one page
+- Flexible item sizes - the draggable items can have different heights (vertical) or widths (horizontal)
+- Custom drag handles - you can drag a whole item by just a part of it
+- A droppable list can be a scroll container (without a scrollable parent) or be the child of a scroll container (that also does not have a scrollable parent)
 - Independent nested lists - a list can be a child of another list, but you cannot drag items from the parent list into a child list
-- Flexible item sizes - the draggable items can have different heights (vertical) or widths (horizontal))
-- Custom drag handle - you can drag a whole item by just a part of it
-- A droppable list can be a scroll container (without a scrollable parent) or be the child of a scroll container (that also does not have a scrollable parent)
 - Server side rendering compatible
 - Plays well with [nested interactive elements](https://github.com/atlassian/react-beautiful-dnd#interactive-child-elements-within-a-draggable) by default